ethyca/fides/docs/fides/docs/saas_connectors/saas_pagination.md

 # SaaS Pagination

-These pagination strategies allow fidesops to incrementally retrieve content from SaaS APIs.
+These pagination strategies allow Fides to incrementally retrieve content from SaaS APIs.
 APIs can vary in the way subsequent pages are accessed so these configurable options aim to cover a majority of common use cases.

 ## Supported strategies
 - `offset`: Iterates through the available pages by incrementing the value of a query param.